-MS0220 TCVM for Gastrointestinal Diseases (2 semester credit hours) hybrid or online
+MS0220 TCVM for Gastrointestinal Diseases

 This course provides an overview of Spleen physiology, pathology, and the importance of the Earth Element to the Chinese herbal medical practice, as well as an overview of the top 30 individual Chinese herbals and formulas.
 Topics include the TCVM approach to gastrointestinal diseases including stomatitis, gingivitis, gastric ulcer, inflammatory bowel disease, anorexia, vomiting, diarrhea, abdominal pain and colic, constipation and impaction, and obesity.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
 (Prerequisite MS0205)